theodi/collaborative-data-patterns-catalogue/jekyll/glossary/index.md

 footer:
 ---

-This website is intended to support the design of projects that involve collaboratively maintaining data.
-Those projects might involve the collection, management and use of different types of data.
+This website is supports the design of projects that involve collaboratively maintaining data.
+Those projects might involve the collection, management and use of different types of data, for a variety of purposes.
 Users might maintain that data using a variety of tools.

 The projects might also be built using a range of different technologies and use different ways to store the data that is being maintained.
 For example they might use conventional relational databases, graph databases or other platforms.